Images of 9/11: A Visual Remembrance

 A police officer helps a woman to a bus after she fled the area near the World Trade Center towers.
 (STAN HONDA/AFP/Getty Images)

 People flee the collapsing World Trade Center.
-(Photo by Spencer Platt/Getty Images)
+(Spencer Platt/Getty Images)

 Dust swirls around south Manhattan moments after a tower of the World Trade Center collapsed.
-(Photo by Spencer Platt/Getty Images)
+(Spencer Platt/Getty Images)

 Police escort a civilian from the scene.
-(Photo by Spencer Platt/Getty Images)
+(Spencer Platt/Getty Images)

 People walk in the street in the area where the World Trade Center buildings collapsed.
-(Photo by Mario Tama/Getty Images)
+(Mario Tama/Getty Images)

 People evacuate the area around the World Trade Center.
-(Photo by Mario Tama/Getty Images)
+(Mario Tama/Getty Images)

 (Getty Images)

-(Photo by Jose Jimenez/Primera Hora/Getty Images)
+(Jose Jimenez/Primera Hora/Getty Images)

 A car sits on its side amid rubble at the World Trade Center.
-(Photo by Ron Agam/Getty Images)
+(Ron Agam/Getty Images)

 Cars are covered in rubble after the collapse of one of towers.
 (DOUG KANTER/AFP/Getty Images)